 Antoinette was subsequently reported missing to Gardaí by her husband.
 She remained missing for nine months until her remains were discovered on Glendoo Mountains.

-Lisa was a mother of two young children, Lisa who was only 7 years old and Rachel who was only 3 years old at the time of their mother’s disappearance.
+Antoinette was a mother of two young children, Lisa who was only 7 years old and Rachel who was 3 years old at the time of their mother’s disappearance.
 The Crimecall team spoke to Lisa & Rachel who appealed for answers thirty years after the murder of their mother.

 • Gardaí appealed to those who may have information since 1987, or who have come into possession of information in the intervening years to come forward.

 • Gardaí urged individuals, who thirty years on, may want to come forward to do so, especially if relationships/associations may have changed over the years.